Instamrkt/slate/source/includes/_websocket_api_calls_chat.md

 --------- | ------- | -----------
 text | null | Your message text. sender | :YOUR_USERNAME | Sender's username.
-Recommended display: "sender: text".
+Recommended display: "sender: text". received_at | epoch_millis | When the message was received by the server.